 9. Mediterranean Quinoa Salad

 Quinoa is a fantastic way to add protein and the benefits of grains to salads, which is exactly what Foodiecrush has done with this Mediterranean Quinoa Salad.
-What’s not to like about a hearty yet healthy main course salad that you can make with ingredients that are probably already in your pantry?
 Be sure to double the garlicky dressing recipe — it’s amazing drizzled over grilled chicken, too!

 10. Panzanella Salad